-In 2003 there were 1204 adoptions of children in custody of Washington State's Department of Social and Health Services (DSHS), with
+There are over 1,000 adoptions of children in custody of Washington State's Department of Social and Health Services (DSHS), with more

-more children still awaiting adoptive homes.
-The purpose of the adoption program is to meet the permanency needs of children who are
+children still awaiting adoptive homes.
+The purpose of the adoption program is to meet the permanency needs of children who are in the

 Open communication agreements allow contact between the adoptive parents and birth parents.
 In some instances there is also contact allowed